-Gaining industry experience has significant benefits whether you are in college or entering the workforce.
-Regardless of your current education level or desired career path, an internship can encourage your professional growth.
-Now the question is, what is ‘Summer Internship’?
+Gaining industry experience has significant benefits, whether you are in college or entering the workforce.
+According to an NACE (National Association of Colleges and Employers) report, 56% of interns are offered full-time roles, and 80% of those offers are accepted.
+Therefore, regardless of your current education level or desired career path, an internship can encourage your professional growth.
+That being said, the question arises, “what is summer internship”?

 Summer internships allow college students to get real-world work experience.
 These programs help students build their resumes and take the first step toward a successful career after graduation.
 However, students aren’t the only ones who benefit from internship programs.
 Companies that offer these programs get a first look at new talent (i.e., the interns) before they enter the workforce.
-Internship programs also benefit a company’s culture and its bottom line.
+Internship programs also benefit a company’s culture.
 It’s the kind of mutually beneficial relationship that makes for good business.

-Summer internships are usually eight to twelve weeks long, and follow school semesters.
-Depending on when the student gets out of school, a summer internship usually starts in May or June and continues through August.
+Coming to the question, “What is summer internship in college”?
+Summer internships are usually eight to twelve weeks long and follow B-School semesters.
+Depending on when the student gets out of B-School, a summer internship usually starts in May or June and continues through August.
 The most common timeframe for summer internships is to begin right after Memorial Day and run through the first week of August.
 Internships grant you exposure to the inner workings of your chosen industry.
-They let you behind the scenes, and get a taste of the specific knowledge and everyday practices that every job requires.
+They let you behind the scenes and get a taste of the specific knowledge and everyday practices that every job requires.
 You get the benefit of seeing trained professionals complete tasks you might otherwise have only read about, and you’ll get a chance to try tasks out yourself—the extent to which you do will depend on your field.

 Importance of Summer Internship Program

-Following are the reasons why Summer Internships are important:
+The following are the reasons why summer internships are important:

 - Helps you figure out your interests